aminamos/mux-direct-deposit/README.md

 Run `curl localhost:3000/upload-assets-to-destination` to move assets from the source environment to the destination environment

-Run `curl localhost:3000/remove-master-from-source` to remove master access for all assets in the source environment
+Run `curl localhost:3000/remove-master-from-source` to remove master access for all assets in the source environment.
+Technically this isn't necessary because master access will automatically be removed after 24 hours.